Explaining the Climate Change Hoax (and why the Paris Accords was a faux)

 There is a better approach to addressing the matter of 'global climate change' rather than the campaign of mass hysteria being promoted by the mainstream media, much of academia, and many of the special interest groups that stand to profit from their “doom and gloom” pandemonium.
 The best solutions for preserving our environment will come from private enterprise that truly drives innovation, new technology, and truth in education, rather than indoctrination and efforts to squash all individualism in an effort to create a global collectivism.

 Climate change occurs, no doubt, the earth has a pretty consistent history of it that can be traced back, that has to do with all sorts of things from the Earth's rotation to its tilt to shifts in the continents to what life forms are predominant in the oceans.
 The biggest factor of them all, one that can be shown to coincide with temperatures rising and lowering on earth for centuries, is the Sun itself.
 There are plenty of people who realize that once you look at all the facts, its pretty clear mankind has had, and is having far less impact than 'climate change fanatics' would like to believe.

 Carbon has been MUCH higher in the atmosphere as recently as 11,000+ years ago, which also coincides with when we believe we had great melting incidents of glaciers, and ocean levels rose some 30+ feet.

-Its a great video full of facts, except I don't agree with his meteor theory, when you collect evidence of carbon dioxide levels found in the air during that time, or consider the volcanic hotbed that the entire region known as 'Yellowstone Park' is known to be, or the various meteor theories, there are a variety of things which could have had an incalculable effect on the Northern American continent (and any glaciers there), there is reason enough to believe there could be plenty of other explanations for what clearly was a flood of such enormous magnitude that it carved its way through half the continent leaving evidence as shown above, and such as the Grand Canyon.
+It is said that all of North America was under a giant glacier hundreds of feet tall, and that practically overnight (months, years) something caused it to melt away.
+When you consider the volcanic hotbed that the entire region known as 'Yellowstone Park' is known to be, or the various meteor theories, there are a variety of things which could have had an incalculable effect on the Northern American continent (and any glaciers there), there is reason enough to believe there could be plenty of other explanations for what clearly was a flood of such enormous magnitude that it carved its way through half the continent leaving evidence as shown above, and such as the Grand Canyon.